-As you descend the main street, you will see that Laugavegur becomes Bankastræti, which then becomes Austurstræti.
+As you descend the main street, you will see that Laugavegur becomes Bankastræti, becoming Austurstræti.
 You can find bars along this entire strip also.

-None of the bars charge entrance fees unless a specific performance has been scheduled to play that night, at which point, you should be pleased for the live entertainment!
+None of the bars charge entrance fees unless they have scheduled a specific performance to play that night, at which point, you should be pleased for the live entertainment!

 Thankfully, this lack of entry fees means that you can casually stroll from one bar to another as you see fit.